Industry experience and relevant qualifications are a must for any aspiring engineer. Discover what else you'll need to be successful

 For some roles, a qualification in any engineering discipline may be acceptable.
 For others, such as those in chemical, electrical or mechanical engineering, employers will usually require a specific degree.

-The Guardian University Guide 2017: the subject tables identifies five key engineering specialisms: chemical; civil; electronic and electrical; materials and mineral; and mechanical.
-The top universities for each of these strands are:
+The Guardian University Guide 2018: the subject tables identifies five key engineering specialisms and the top universities in each area:

-- Civil - Imperial College London, the University of Southampton and The University of Sheffield;
+- Civil - Imperial College London, the University of Southampton and the University of Leeds

-- Mechanical - Imperial College London, Lancaster University and Loughborough University.
+- Mechanical - University of Leeds, Coventry University and Lancaster University.

 Most undergraduates study one of the above specialisms.
 However, pursuing a general engineering degree is preferable for some; students can often specialise in the third year, and some organisations actively seek employees with a more rounded knowledge.

 Your choice of engineering discipline influences the graduate jobs that you're eligible for.
 For more information, see what can I do with my degree?

 While postgraduate study isn't essential for entry onto many engineering or manufacturing careers, Masters degrees, PhDs and professional qualifications are highly sought-after in fields such as product design and research and development.

 Indeed, some larger companies run bursary schemes to encourage students - and potential future employees - to study a Masters degree.
 BAE Systems' Aerospace MSc Bursary Scheme, for example, pays tuition fees of up to £9,500.

 However, those looking to become a Chartered Engineer (CEng) should have a Master of Engineering (MEng) degree or Engineering Doctorate (EngD), accredited by a professional engineering institution.